Dignity for the Disabled

 The Dalal Family Foundation helps to subsidize the cost of therapists to the institution to help them in their endeavor to provide effective treatment.

-Muskan Foundation, Mumbai
+Muskan Foundation, Mumbai, Maharashtra

 The Dalal Family Foundation supports The Muskan Foundation, Mumbai, which addresses the lack of services, awareness and support that hamper mainstream opportunities for children with multiple disabilities with visual impairment (MDVI).